-Sub principles: South Lanarkshire Council is committed to:- C1: Defining Having a clear vision which is an agreed formal statement of the Outcomes council's purpose and intended outcomes containing appropriate performance indicators, which provide the basis for the council's overall strategy, planning and other decisions.
+balancing competing ng demands when determining priorities for the finite resources available.
+Sub principles: South Lanarkshire Council is committed to:- C1: Defining Having a clear vision which is an agreed formal statement of the council's Outcomes purpose and intended outcomes containing appropriate performance indicators, which provide the basis for the council's overall strategy, planning and other decisions.
 Specifying the intended impact on, or changes for, stakeholders including citizens and service users.
 It could be immediately or over the course of a year or longer.
 Delivering defined outcomes on a sustainable basis within the resources that will be available.
 Identifying and managing risks to the achievement of outcomes.
 Managing service users' expectations effectively with regard to determining priorities and making the best use of the resources available.
-C2: Sustainable Considering and balancing the combined economic, social and economic, environmental impact of policies and plans when taking decisions social and about service provision. environmental Taking a longer-term view with regard to decision making, taking benefits account of risk and acting transparently where there are potential conflicts between the council's intended outcomes and short-term factors such as the political cycle or financial constraints.
+C2: Sustainable Considering and balancing the combined economic, social and economic, environmental impact of policies and plans when taking decisions about social and service provision. environmental Taking a longer-term view with regard to decision making, taking account benefits of risk and acting transparently where there are potential conflicts between the council's intended outcomes and short-term factors such as the political cycle or financial constraints.
 Determining the wider public interest associated with balancing conflicting interests between achieving the various economic, social and environmental benefits, through consultation where possible, in order to ensure appropriate trade-offs.
 Ensuring fair access to services.
-Litaling ian access to services.